eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 <br />

 Our goal is to fill the form in a website.
-Opening a browser is a relatively time consuming task and it's not really part of our test, so we should add that to our `Suite Setup` in the `Settings` table of our test suite file.
+Opening a browser is a relatively time-consuming task, and it's not really part of our test, so we should add that to our `Suite Setup` in the `Settings` table of our test suite file.
 In order to avoid having too much detail in our test suite, we can add that call to our resource file.